FuelLabs/fuel-docs/src/networks/beta-2.md

 # The `beta-2` testnet

 The `beta-2` network is launched with a bridge to Ethereum's Goerli test network.
 With this network, developers are able to build and test cross-chain dapps, laying the foundations for projects building on Fuel to tap into Ethereum's massive liquidity and existing user base.
-Read more about `beta-2` [here.](./beta-2.md)

 Ethereum contracts (Goerli):